jdswinbank/Comet/docs/usage/broker.rst

 ^^^^^^^

 Custom code may be run to perform arbitrary local processing on an event when it is received.
-For more details, see the section on :ref:`event handlers
+For more details, see the section on :doc:`event handlers
-<sec-handlers>`.
+</handlers>`.
 Plugin actions will be taken whether Comet receives an event
 from an author (``--receive``) or an upstream broker (``--remote``).
 A plugin is enabled by giving its name as a command line option (``--plugin-name``).
 Plugins may also take arguments from the command line.
 These are given in the